abhishekredwal/Mini-Project/README.md

 >  **Booking**

 Every screen has three types of tickets which are Platinum, Gold and Silver.
-User can choose one or more ticket(s) and according to it the bill will be created.
+User can choose one or more ticket(s) and according to it the bill will be generated.
 The booking method has some flaws and we are working on it.

 >  **CRUD operations**